Tylous/Limelighter/README.md

 ```

-To sign a file you can use the command option `Domain` and `Password to generate a fake code signing certificate.
+To sign a file you can use the command option `Domain` and `Password` to generate a fake code signing certificate.
+The password can be anything you want.

 ![Signing](Screenshots/Signing.png)

-to sign a file with a valid code signing certificate use the `Real` and `Password` to sign a file with a valid code signing certificate.
+To sign a file with a valid code signing certificate use the `Real` and `Password` to sign a file with a valid code signing certificate.

 To verify a signed file use the `verify` command.